ymoua27/ops-reading-note/ops-301/reading1.md

 **6. What is a packet?**

+A packet is a unit of data in networking.
+It contains the actual data bein transmitted and control information for router and error-checking.

 **7. What 3 high-level things does Wireshark accomplish?
 How could these be used for nefarious purposes?
 For benevolent purposes?**